-MacKenzie Art Gallery's Enbridge Urban Outreach program is designed to inspire and support students as they explore issues of contemporary identity, culture, and creativity.
+MacKenzie Art Gallery's Enbridge Urban Outreach program is designed to inspire and support students as they explore issues of contemporary identity, culture. and creativity.
 This program is currently being delivered at Sacred Heart Community School as an after school program, twice a week.

-Last year, the Enbridge Urban Outreach program workshops focused on specific two exhibitions, Amalie Atkins: we live on the edge of disaster and imagine we are in a musical and Mary Pratt.
+Last year, the Enbridge Urban Outreach program workshops focused specific on two exhibitions, Amalie Atkins: we live on the edge of disaster and imagine we are in a musical and Mary Pratt.
 Throughout the year, the Art Instructor developed programming inspired by and connected to the themes in these two exhibitions, as well as workshops related to identity, community, and the exploration of materials.
-In addition, artist Melanie delivered Rose inschool workshops, providing students with the opportunity to explore fibre art and engage with a working local artist.
-This fall, Sacred
+In addition, artist Melanie delivered in-Rose school workshops, providing students with the opportunity to explore fibre art and engage with a working local artist. fall, Sacred This

 Heart students are exploring the work of Regina-based artists Wilf Perreault and Troy Coulterman in the exhibitions Wilf Perreault: In the Alley and Troy Coulterman: Digital Handshake.
 They will also be working directly with artist Troy Coulterman, experiencing his artistic practice firsthand.
 In the New Year, we will be featuring an exhibition of contemporary Indigenous art titled Moving Forward; Never Forgetting.
-Sacred Heart students also visit the gallery throughout the year, allowing students to draw direct connections between their workshop experiences and to our engaging exhibition programming.
+Sacred Heart students also visit the gallery throughout the year, allowing students to draw direct connections between their workshop experiences and to engaging our exhibition programming.

 This fall the Art Instructor delivering workshops at Sacred Heart is artist Eagleclaw Thom.
 Eagleclaw Thom is a photographer, filmmaker, artist and educator. currently He teaches media production in the New Media imagery.
 Eagleclaw has a broad understanding artistic of approaches, materials, and practices and plans on exposing students to a wide range of exciting and engaging art experiences.
+The culmination of these experiences and program direction has allowed the web of relationships between school, students, gallery, and Art Instructor to deepen and grow, ultimately strengthening student's self-awareness, confidence, and sense of community.